bjornmeansbear/carbonCycle/lecture.md

 Carbon is the 15th most abundant element in the Earth's crust

-Carbon is way cooler than other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.
-Diamonds.
-Sugars.
-Graphite.
-Rocks.
-Proteins.
-Coal.
-Biochar. the list goes on.
+Carbon is way cooler than prety much all other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.

 Carbon forms a vast number of compounds, more than any other element, with almost ten million compounds described to date -- and yet that number is but a fraction of the number of theoretically possible compounds under standard conditions.

 For this reason, carbon has often been referred to as the "king of the elements" (can we find a new, non patriarchy way of saying this?).

 ## Why is Carbon Important?